Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Parvis de La Défense| ©Sortiraparis

 Strolling through this Christmas village is the best way to go back to childhood.
-A magical air envelops the whole place with its festive decorations and organized activities to enjoy with or without children.
+A magical atmosphere envelops the whole place with its festive decorations and activities organized to enjoy with or without children.

 Practical information